opencodeiiita/CubeSurfer/README.md

    > [!NOTE]
    > Open the `Project Folder` as a folder in Unity Hub.
 If asked about any version change warning, just simply open it, might happen as right now this project is in Unity 6000.23f, and later minor changes might happen.

+4. After opening an untitled scene will open, ignore that and navigate to the `First level` scene in the Project Window below, `Goto Project Folder --> Assets --> Scenes --> First Level`.
+This is where all the scene will be saved.

-4. Explore the issue and the project folder and start contributing!
+5. Explore the issue and the project folder and start contributing!

+> [!NOTE]
+> Your main code and working will be in the `Assets` folder.

+> [!CAUTION]
+> DO NOT modify any of the settings outside the `Assets` folder until told, as it might break the project!

 ## ⚡ Development Guidelines